tjdevries/colorbuddy.nvim/README.md

 # colorbuddy.nvim

-NOTE: now requires neovim 0.8
+NOTE: now requires neovim 0.9 or nightly

 A colorscheme helper for Neovim.